COMP102/112: Working at home

 Note: If you download the "Standalone" version

 of BlueJ, then you can copy it to a USB stick and run BlueJ from the USB stick without installing it.
+This would let you use BlueJ on the computers in university student computing labs.
 You still need the

 Step 2: Setting up the

 To write and run the programs for this course, you will need the ecs100 library file

 , which contains essential resources for the programs.
 (You will need this whether or not you are using BlueJ.)